 Raegan Payne is a published, award-winning playwright whose plays have been produced from Los Angeles to Lagos.
 She studied Shakespeare at the British American Drama Academy and improv/sketch writing at Groundlings in Los Angeles.
 She is a member of the Dramatist Guild, Actors' Equity, and SAG-AFTRA.

-Raegan’s newest play “The Dying Declaration of Madge Oberholtzer” is a Bay Area Playwrights Festival finalist and O’Neill semi-finalist.
+Raegan’s newest play “The Dying Declaration of Madge Oberholtzer” is a Bay Area Playwrights Festival finalist, and O’Neill semi-finalist.
 Her play “Timeless: A Scientific Comedy” was picked by Pulitzer Prize Winner Martyna Majok to win the Kentucky Women Writers Conference Playwriting Prize in 2017 and was a finalist for the Reva Shiner Comedy Award.
 She has stayed at Shakespeare & Co.
-Bookstore in Paris, participated in The Royal Court Theatre’s Peckham Writers Group in London, Ammunition Theatre Company’s Writers Group in LA, the 2017 Scripps Ranch Theatre’s New Works Studio, the HBMG Foundation’s Winter Playwrights Retreat in Colorado, and will attend Iceland’s Klaustrid Artists Residency and the Helene Wurlitzer Residency in the next year.
+Bookstore in Paris, participated in The Royal Court Theatre’s Peckham Writers Group in London, Ammunition Theatre Company’s Writers Group in LA, the 2017 Scripps Ranch Theatre’s New Works Studio, the HBMG Foundation’s Winter Playwrights Retreat in Colorado, The Lark’s Roundtable Reads, attended Iceland’s Klaustrid Artists Residency, and was awarded the Helene Wurlitzer Foundation Grant for 2019.

 She unwinds by fostering kittens and practicing Aikido.